Cadasta/cadasta-docs/en/10-translation.md

 Here, the blue lines underneath the file names (`allauth`, `javascript`, and `resources`) indicate how much of the file has been translated.

 In some cases, like below, you'll see both a light blue and a dark blue line.
-The light blue indicates how much has been translated, while dark blue indicates how many have been reviewed.
+The light blue line indicates how much has been translated, while dark blue indicates how many have been reviewed.

 ![](/assets/transifex-06-ai.png)